-- Turn off electrical power to the water heater either at the switch from the electrical element of at the breaker.

-- 2. Shut off the propane supply to the water heater.

-- 3. Turn off the water pump.

-- 4. Open both hot and cold water faucets.

-- 5. Remove the anode rod from the tank.
+- 1. Turn off electrical power to the water heater either at the switch from the electrical element of at the breaker. - 2.
+Shut off the propane supply to the water heater. - 3.
+Turn off the pressure pump on the water system. - 4.
+Open both hot and cold water faucets. - 5.
+Remove the anode rod from the tank.

-For detailed information see the Winterizing the Plumbing System and Water Heater Bypass sections of this manual.
+For detailed information, see the Winterizing The Plumbing System and Water Heater Bypass sections of this manual.